 - According to the Allergy and Asthma Foundation of America (AAFA), more than 50 million Americans suffer from allergies today.

-- Allergies are among the country’s most common, yet often overlooked, diseases.
+- Allergies are among the country’s most common, yet often overlooked diseases.
 Since there is no cure for allergies, prevention is key.

 Many people suffer from allergies only at certain times of the year.
 For others, “allergy season” is a year-round, dismal reality.
 Since allergens can be found indoors as well as outdoors, reducing allergens in your home is a great first step toward prevention and optimal health.
 Your home should be a safe haven where you rest, rejuvenate, and recuperate from daily stress and toxic exposures.
 But what you can’t see can sometimes hurt you.
 Your home may, in fact, be harboring a broad range of allergy triggers.

 Everything from insects to furry companions to synthetic fragrances in cleaners, air fresheners, and candles could be causing your unwanted allergy symptoms.
 Why not prevent allergens from entering the home in the first place rather than treating or masking allergy symptoms?
-Awareness and simple actions can result in profound changes for your health.
+Awareness and simple actions can result in profound changes in your health.

 Earth911 teams up with affiliate marketing partners to help fund our Recycling Directory.
 If you purchase an item through one of the affiliate links in this post, we will receive a small commission.